nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 ## Overview

-An experimental data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) using Databricks and Snowflake across different cloud vendors to compare performance and cost.
-This project extends the [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop) with significant performance improvements by replacing Spark transformations with SQL Cloud Data Warehouse, expanding the data range (2009–2017), and optimizing queries using BROADCAST hints.
+An experimental data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) across multiple platforms (Databricks, BigQuery, Snowflake) and cloud vendors (Azure, GCP) to compare performance and cost.
+This project extends the [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop) with significant performance improvements by replacing Spark transformations with cloud-native SQL data warehousing solutions, expanding the data range (2009–2017), and optimizing queries using BROADCAST hints.

+The project implements and benchmarks the same data pipeline across:
+- **Azure Databricks**: Using Azure Data Lake Storage and Databricks SQL Warehouse
+- **GCP Databricks**: Using Google Cloud Storage and Databricks SQL Warehouse
+- **GCP BigQuery**: Using Google Cloud Storage and BigQuery for transformations
+- **Snowflake**: Using Snowflake's data warehousing capabilities with data from GCP

-Implemented on both Azure and Google Cloud Platform (GCP), this project demonstrates cloud-agnostic data engineering patterns while leveraging each platform's native services for storage, data warehousing, and secret management.
-The project also includes a performance comparison between Databricks and Snowflake for data transformation and materialization tasks.
+This multi-platform approach demonstrates cloud-agnostic data engineering patterns while leveraging each platform's native services for storage, data warehousing, and secret management.
+The comprehensive cost and performance analysis helps data engineers make informed decisions when selecting platforms for large-scale data processing workloads.

 ### Performance and Cost Visualizations